 Annually retain or renew the retention of an independent auditor to conduct the audit, and review with the independent auditor the scope and planning of the audit prior to the audit’s commencement, including staffing, locations, and reliance upon management.

 2. Annual Audit

-Review the UB Foundation’s proposed annual audited financial statements prior to distribution.
-This review should include the matters required to be discussed under Statement of Auditing Standards No. 114, “The Auditor’s Communication with Those Charged with Governance”, which includes discussions with management and independent auditors of significant issues regarding accounting principles, practices and judgments, including without limitation donors’ restrictions, changes in accounting policies or practices and in financial reporting practices and controls, restrictions on the scope of the auditor’s activities or access to restricted information, and disagreements between the auditors and management over any accounting or reporting issue and best practices in accounting by comparable organizations.
+Upon completion of the audit and prior to distribution of the proposed audited financial statements, review the results of the audit and any related management letter with the independent auditor, including a review and discussion with the auditor of (A) any material risks and weaknesses in internal controls identified by the auditor, (B) any restrictions on the scope of the auditor’s activities or access to requested information, (C) any significant disagreements between the auditor and management, and (D) the adequacy of the organization’s accounting and financial reporting processes.
+The review should include the matters required to be discussed under Statement of Auditing Standards No. 114, “The Auditor’s Communication with Those Charged with Governance” which includes discussions with management and independent auditors of significant issues regarding accounting principles, practices, and judgments, including without limitation donors’ restrictions, changes in accounting policies or practices and in financial reporting practices and controls, restrictions on the scope of the auditor’s activities or access to restricted information, and disagreements between the auditors and management over any accounting or reporting issue and best practices in accounting by comparable organizations.

 3. Auditor’s Findings

 In consultation with the management and the independent auditors, consider the integrity of the financial reporting processes and controls.
 Discuss significant financial risk exposures and the steps management has taken to monitor, control, and report such exposures.
 Review significant findings prepared by the independent auditors together with management’s responses.